groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/one.md

 ---
 ############################# Static ############################
 layout: "auto-gen-comparison"
-date: 2021-05-13T12:45:23+03:00
+date: 2021-05-13T12:45:19+03:00
 draft: false

 ############################# Head ############################
 head_title: "Compare two ONE files in .NET | Document Comparison APIs"
 head_description: "Compare and merge more than two (ONE files in C# .NET applications.
-Retrieve differences summary in content, text &amp; style of ONE files, images and document formats."
+Retrieve differences summary in content, text & style of ONE files, images and document formats."

 ############################# Header ############################
 title: "Compare ONE Files in C# .NET"